 There are many neuromuscular disorders capable of causing scoliosis to develop.
 Following are some of the most common.

-Cerebral Palsy: cerebral palsy affects the body’s musculoskeletal system and the ability to move and balance itself.
+Cerebral palsy affects the body’s musculoskeletal system and the ability to move and balance itself.

-This inability to balance the body and control the nerves and muscles surrounding the spine can cause it to develop an abnormal curvature.
+The inability to balance the body and control the nerves and muscles surrounding the spine can cause it to develop an unnatural scoliotic curvature: NMS.

 In fact, muscular dystrophies form a group of 30 genetic diseases that involve weakening and degenerating skeletal muscles that control movement and balance.